-- There are state-of-the-art options available for men and women with bladder cancer that not all doctors may know about.
-Some of these options include robotic surgery to speed your recovery, or advanced urinary reconstructions that help preserve your quality of life if you need to have your bladder removed.
+- There are state-of-the-art options for bladder cancer that not all doctors may know about.
+These include robot-assisted surgery to speed your recovery and advanced urinary reconstructions that help preserve your quality of life if you need your bladder removed.
 You may also be able to receive bladder-sparing treatment using chemotherapy and radiation therapy.

-And if you received your diagnosis here at SCCA, don’t be afraid to ask your doctor about getting a second opinion.
+And if you received your diagnosis through SCCA, don’t be afraid to ask your doctor about getting a second opinion.
 They’ll be more than happy to provide you with a list of recommended doctors.

 To schedule a second opinion with an SCCA doctor, call (855) 557-0555.